Jakobovski/dontbuydell/index.markdown

 I think a similar thing is happening at Dell.
 There are so many obvious design mistakes(google them) it's amazing these machines go into production.
 For example: it was impossible to open the screen on the XPS without using two hands.
 One hand was needed to hold down the base and the other to pry open the screen.
 Clearly nobody tested this before it went into production.

-Another example is using a 4k screen on a a 13" laptop.
+Another example is using a 4k screen on a 13" laptop.
 Much better in terms of battery life and price to use a 2.5k screen (Apple does this).
 Humans can't tell the difference.
 Why did they use a 4k?
 Probably because some non-technical project manager thought it was a good idea and did not think about the consequences.

 **Look at this camera positioning.
 Great for showing off your nose hairs!**